xsf/xmpp-providers-website/content/faq.md

 Providers in this category cannot, if no registration is supported, or should not, because of bad properties, be used for registrations.
 Those providers should only be used for autocomplete (e.g., while adding a contact).

+## Where do we have the providers' properties from?

+For each property, there must be a corresponding source.
+That is needed for transparency and maintainability of the data.
+In most cases, that is a statement on a provider's website or the result page of a rating service.
+The source of a property can also be the property itself.
+That is the case when the property is a web page (e.g., a web registration page).

+All sources are stored in the {{< external-link text="providers file" url="https://invent.kde.org/melvo/xmpp-providers/-/blob/master/providers.json" >}}.
+That file is the data source of all provider properties.
+This website's provider listings and details are based on it.

 {{< spacer size="middle" >}}

 ## Glossary

 Unfamiliar terms are explained here.

+### Unknown

+A property is called *unknown* if no [source](#where-do-we-have-the-providers-properties-from) is available.

-#### Bus Factor
+### Bus Factor

-The term _bus factor_ describes the minimum number of people that have to leave before the provider becomes inoperable.
+The term *bus factor* describes the minimum number of people that have to leave before the provider becomes inoperable.

-#### Client to Server
+### Client-to-Server

-The Client to Server (C2S) connection is used for communication between your app and your provider’s server.
+The client-to-server (C2S) connection is used for the communication between your app and your provider.

-#### HTTP Upload
+### HTTP Upload

-{{< external-link text="XEP-0363 HTTP File Upload" url="https://xmpp.org/extensions/xep-0363.html" >}} is a standard for transferring files between you and others.
+{{< external-link text="XEP-0363 HTTP File Upload" url="https://xmpp.org/extensions/xep-0363.html" >}} is a standard for sharing files between you and others.

-#### Server to Server
+### Server to Server

-Server to Server (S2S) connections are used for communication between your provider’s server and servers of your contacts for example.
+Server-to-server (S2S) connections are used for the communication between your provider and the provider of your contact.